PurpleKingdomGames/indigo-website/indigodocs/quickstart/setup-and-configuration.md

 The examples below show you how to publish with both "fast" and "full" optimisation of your Scala.js project.

 The difference is speed and size.
 As the name implies, the "fast" version compiles _very significantly_ faster than the "full" version, but even small projects will result in ~5Mb of JavaScript, where the "full" version will be in the region of ~500kb.
-The "full" version may also be more performant at run time, for more information please refer to the official [Scala.js performance page](https://www.scala-js.org/doc/internals/performance.html).
+The "full" version will likely be more performant at run time, for more information please refer to the official [Scala.js performance page](https://www.scala-js.org/doc/internals/performance.html).

 Note that during development the fast version is perfectly acceptable.
-Your browser will chew through 5-10Mb of JavaScript with no problem at all, the performance difference is generally not noticable, and the compilation time reduction is definitely worth it.
+Your browser will chew through 5-10Mb of JavaScript with no problem at all, the performance difference is generally is small enough not to be a big deal, and the compilation time reduction is definitely worth it.

 ## Mill Guide